ladsantos/PoWeRS/README.md

 ------------

 * estimate package now has optional parameters
+* estimate now optimizes for the wavelength shift

 To-do list
 ------------

 * Documentation for estimate
-* Add default parameters to estimate package
 * Creating an utils package that won't need a parameter to be instantiated (it is bothersome to use utilities from plotter or moog because they require init parameters)
 * Undo the need of having some files already created (for instance, batch.par)